Farhan-afs/country-codes/README.md

 - List of US ```states``` code used to identify states in Verifiet's API structure.

 ## Updates to this Repo
-We're constantly updating this repo to reflect how we catehorize the data to analyze them faster and create a better developer experience for our users and developers.
+We're constantly updating this repo to reflect how we categorize the data to analyze them faster and create a better developer experience for our users and developers.